Why Use I2C?

 The most obvious drawback of SPI is the number of pins required.
 Connecting a single controller to a single peripheral with an SPI bus requires four lines; each additional peripheral device requires one additional chip select I/O pin on the controller.
 The rapid proliferation of pin connections makes it undesirable in situations where lots of devices must be connected to one controller.
 Also, the large number of connections for each device can make routing signals more difficult in tight PCB layout situations.

 SPI only allows one controller on the bus, but it does support an arbitrary number of peripherals (subject only to the drive capability of the devices connected to the bus and the number of chip select pins available).

 SPI is good for high data rate full-duplex (simultaneous sending and receiving of data) connections, supporting clock rates upwards of 10MHz (and thus, 10 million bits per second) for some devices, and the speed scales nicely.
 The hardware at either end is usually a very simple shift register, allowing easy implementation in software.

 Enter I2C - The Best of Both Worlds!

-I2C requires a mere two wires, like asynchronous serial, but those two wires can support up to 1008 slave devices.
-Also, unlike SPI, I2C can support a multi-master system, allowing more than one master to communicate with all devices on the bus (although the master devices can’t talk to each other over the bus and must take turns using the bus lines).
+I2C requires a mere two wires, like asynchronous serial, but those two wires can support up to 1008 peripheral devices.
+Also, unlike SPI, I2C can support a multi-controller system, allowing more than one controller to communicate with all peripheral devices on the bus (although the controller devices can't talk to each other over the bus and must take turns using the bus lines).

 Data rates fall between asynchronous serial and SPI; most I2C devices can communicate at 100kHz or 400kHz.
 There is some overhead with I2C; for every 8 bits of data to be sent, one extra bit of meta data (the "ACK/NACK" bit, which we'll discuss later) must be transmitted.